“Alcinous, majesty, shining among your island people,

 (Rhapsody ι’ 2-11, translated by Robert Fagles)

-* Furthermore, fragments from Quintus of Smyrna's Posthomerica, Book XII, are included in the translation by Υiannis Doukas.
+Furthermore, fragments from Quintus of Smyrna's Posthomerica, Book XII, are included in a special translation by Υiannis Doukas.

 Performance in Greek with Greek and English surtitles